Cookie Warning Notice: Do You Need One On Your Website?

 Why Does Every Website Warn You About Cookies?

-The answer is simple: the European Union’s General Data Protection Regulation (GDPR) enacted much stricter data privacy laws, regularizing personal data collection, processing, and sharing.
+Europe’s General Data Protection Regulation (GDPR) enacted much stricter data privacy laws, regularizing personal data collection, processing, and sharing and impacting cookies.

 In essence, the cookie banner is an agreement between a website or app and its visitors.
 This contract aims to inform visitors about any potential third-party tracking and foster more transparency across the internet.

-If you have customers or users based in the EU or your company’s located or based in a jurisdiction with cookie laws, your website or app most likely needs to include a cookie warning.
-If you don’t have one, your website or app might be blocked to the customers or users that are covered by those laws — you might also face severe penalties.
+For example, if you have customers or users based in the EU or your company’s located or based in a jurisdiction with cookie laws, you most likely needs to include a cookie warning.

 Here’s a look at the EU’s law regulating cookie usage, what happens if you fail to comply, and what it means when someone chooses not to consent to cookie usage.